kizomanizo/zhil-source/README.md

 ### Post-install use ###
-You will see a list of all clients in your database that you can now push to the defined HL7 server in the controllers.
-To change the destination, change the port and the IP addess in controllers/client.js to whatever IP and port you prefer.
+You will see a list of all orders in your database that you can now push to the defined HL7 server in the controllers.
+To change the destination, change the port and the IP addess in controllers/order.js to whatever IP and port you prefer.
-1. Go to your browser and access `localhost:4001/clients`
+1. Go to your browser and access `localhost:4001/orders`
-2. Click More on the left side of any client's details to view more detailed information
+2. Click View on the left side of any order's details to view more detailed information
-3. In the information page, there is a button for sending each client to the NHCR.
+3. In the information page, there is a button for sending each order to the NHCR.
 Use that!
-4. To do a bulk sendng of clients, use the link in the top side of CLIENTS page to push all of them (NOTE: That can take a while!).
+4. To do a bulk sendng of orders, use the link in the top side of ORDERS page to submit all of them (NOTE: That can take a while!).

 __________________
 _Work in Progress - Kizito_